UsabilityEngineering/uxportfolio-Mscheer75/journal-01/READNE.md

 Super confusing, convoluted and a labyrinth of buttons.
 My goal was to drive a train on a California route, but I see 4 options, Quick Drive, Career, Standard and Free Roam.
 I navigated to free roam.
 When I clicked it, I was greeted with nothing, no way to select a route or a train.
-The filter was on all scenarios, but nothing was showing up.
+The filter was on "Show All Scenarios", but nothing was showing up.
 So clearly this was the wrong menu.

 ![menu3](https://raw.githubusercontent.com/UsabilityEngineering/uxportfolio-Mscheer75/master/assets/trainsimmenu3.png)